NarmadhaDeviB/PhonePe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-using-Streamlit-and-Plotly/README.md

 ### Workflow
 Inserting the Necessary Library:
-  To insert the Necessary library, first import the library, if not the library is import the just install the library by using the !pip install [library name].
+  To insert the Necessary library, first import the library, if not the library is import the just install the library by using the, !pip install [library name].
-  Here I have import the libraries such as,
+  Here I have import the libraries such as, import os import json import pandas as pd import mysql.connector as sql import streamlit as st import plotly.express as px
-    1) import os
-    2) import json
-    3) import pandas as pd
-    4) import mysql.connector as sql
-    5) import streamlit as st
-    6) import plotly.express as px